UK MOT Data (Key Facts)

 The MOT Extension scheme now ENDS on 31st July 2020.

-This does not mean we have stopped testing, in fact ALL our MOT testing stations are open and we would highly recommend that if customers are able to, they should consider having their MOT carried out on or before their current due date, to ensure their vehicle remains in a roadworthy condition.
+ALL our MOT testing stations are open and we would highly recommend that if customers are able to, they should consider having their MOT carried out on or before their current due date, to ensure their vehicle remains in a roadworthy condition.

 There are major concerns that this period of extension may have resulted in large numbers of vehicles on the road that are unroadworthy, particularly for customers who combine their annual MOT and annual Service.
 We have noticed a marked increase in tyres worn below the legal limit for example.